 Beautifully situated, mid-way along the south-east shore of lovely Loch Awe, on the B840, amidst some of the finest scenery in Argyll, Blarghour offers a choice of high quality accommodation, carefully managed, in situations of great beauty, which afford peace, privacy and seclusion while being centrally situated for touring.

-Barr-beithe Upper - This delightful cottage, which sleeps 6 in 3 bedrooms, is set in a mature garden of heathers and azaleas and enjoys superb views across Loch Awe from its lovely conservatory.
+Barr-beithe Upper - This delightful cottage, which sleeps 6 in 3 bedrooms, is set in a mature garden of heathers and azaleas and enjoys superb views across Loch Awe from its lovely sunroom.

 Barr-beithe Lower - Sleeping 5 in 3 bedrooms, this lovely cottage is situated close to the water.
 Enjoying wide sweeping views of Loch Awe, guests can appreciate the ever-changing beauty of the loch from its spacious sunroom.

 Stable - sleeping 4 in 2 bedrooms, Stable affords an exceptional vista over Loch Awe from three full-length windows which open onto a terrace.
 The elegant lounge/diner is lit by seven full-length windows and features a handsome spiral staircase.
 Unsuitable for children under five years.

 Barn - Barn, specially designed to provide good quality accommodation for 2 people with open plan living area on the first floor.

 Children are welcome.